Connect with us to get information about KERENDIA

 CONTRAINDICATIONS:

-• Concomitant use with strong CYP3A4 inhibitors
+- Concomitant use with strong CYP3A4 inhibitors

-• Patients with adrenal insufficiency
+- Patients with adrenal insufficiency

 WARNINGS AND PRECAUTIONS:

-Measure serum potassium periodically during treatment with KERENDIA and adjust dose accordingly.
-More frequent monitoring may be necessary for patients at risk for hyperkalemia, including those on concomitant medications that impair potassium excretion or increase serum potassium
+Measure serum potassium and eGFR in all patients before initiation of treatment with KERENDIA and dose accordingly.
+Do not initiate KERENDIA if serum potassium is >5 mEq/L. Measure serum potassium periodically during treatment with KERENDIA and adjust dose accordingly.
+More frequent monitoring may be necessary for patients at risk for hyperkalemia, including those on concomitant medications that impair potassium excretion or increase serum potassium.

 MOST COMMON ADVERSE REACTIONS:

-• From the pooled data of 2 placebo-controlled studies, the adverse reactions reported in ≥1% of patients on KERENDIA and more frequently than placebo were hyperkalemia (14% vs 6.9%), hypotension (4.6% vs 3.9%), and hyponatremia (1.3% vs 0.7%)
+- CKD associated with T2D: From the pooled data of FIDELIO-DKD and FIGARO-DKD, the adverse reactions reported in ≥1% of patients on KERENDIA and more frequently than placebo were hyperkalemia (14% vs 6.9%), hypotension (4.6% vs 3%), and hyponatremia (1.3% vs 0.7%).

 DRUG INTERACTIONS:

-• Strong CYP3A4 Inhibitors: Concomitant use of KERENDIA with strong CYP3A4 inhibitors is contraindicated.
-Avoid concomitant intake of grapefruit or grapefruit juice
+- Strong CYP3A4 Inhibitors: Concomitant use of KERENDIA with strong CYP3A4 inhibitors is contraindicated.
+Avoid concomitant intake of grapefruit or grapefruit juice.

-• Moderate and Weak CYP3A4 Inhibitors: Monitor serum potassium during drug initiation or dosage adjustment of either KERENDIA or the moderate or weak CYP3A4 inhibitor and adjust KERENDIA dosage as appropriate
+- Moderate and Weak CYP3A4 Inhibitors: Monitor serum potassium during drug initiation or dosage adjustment of either KERENDIA or the moderate or weak CYP3A4 inhibitor, and adjust KERENDIA dosage as appropriate.

-• Strong and Moderate CYP3A4 Inducers: Avoid concomitant use of KERENDIA with strong or moderate CYP3A4 inducers
+- Strong and Moderate CYP3A4 Inducers: Avoid concomitant use of KERENDIA with strong or moderate CYP3A4 inducers.

 USE IN SPECIFIC POPULATIONS:

-• Lactation: Avoid breastfeeding during treatment with KERENDIA and for 1 day after treatment
+- Lactation: Avoid breastfeeding during treatment with KERENDIA and for 1 day after treatment.

-• Hepatic Impairment: Avoid use of KERENDIA in patients with severe hepatic impairment (Child Pugh C) and consider additional serum potassium monitoring with moderate hepatic impairment (Child Pugh B)
+- Hepatic Impairment: Avoid use of KERENDIA in patients with severe hepatic impairment (Child Pugh C) and consider additional serum potassium monitoring with moderate hepatic impairment (Child Pugh B).

-Please read the Prescribing Information for KERENDIA.
+Please see the full Prescribing Information for KERENDIA.